LyssnaGet paid to test

 Formative usability testing

-Formative usability testing is conducted during the early stages of product development, focusing on identifying and resolving usability issues before the product is fully developed.
+Formative usability testing is conducted during the early steps of product development, focusing on identifying and resolving usability issues before the product is fully developed.
 This method is typically used iteratively, allowing you to refine your designs based on user feedback.

 In remote settings, formative testing is particularly effective for evaluating wireframes, prototypes, or early versions of your product.
 The goal is to incrementally improve the design, ensuring the final product is user-friendly and meets users' needs.